beckoningstranger/rappelkiste/README.md

   All pictures are centered on both axes, except for the hero image where I wanted to avoid the gable of the house being cut off.

-  - For each pictures, there is an overlaid text box, that provides additional information for users.
+  - For each picture, there is an overlaid text box, that provides additional information for users.
 This way, users get a good idea of the facilities and values that underpin the day to day life of the day care center.
-The text box is most located at the bottom center, expect when that would block an element of the photo that I wanted to be in clear view.
+The text box is mostly located at the bottom center, expect when that would block an element of the photo that I wanted to be in clear view.
 In these cases, the text box was moved to the top center.
 These text boxes are also fully responsive and adapt to the viewport width and whether the device is in portrait or landscape mode.
 A lot of testing went into this, more on this in the [Testing Section](TESTING.md).
-  To ensure that the text is easily to read, the overlay text box is semi-transparent, giving enough contrast against the background picture.
+  To ensure that the text is easy to read, the overlay text box is semi-transparent, giving enough contrast against the background picture.

   - A side bar with 5 dots, one for each section, gives the user an idea of the amount of sections he can see as well as a means to navigate to each section easily.
 Using this bar also has the advantage that each picture will be nicely aligned with the viewport edges.
 This sidebar is positioned at center left and will show a slight hover effect for users using pointing devices.